American Inventor Restoration Act

-4. Claims repair: Fix Ariad, Festo and all other issues specifically addressing claims drafting/analysis/construction/doctrine of equivalents/means-plus-function, etc. Declare intent of Congress that in the interest of the country considering the risks, difficulties and expense in creating and patenting new technologies that the courts strive to preserve and strengthen issued patents.
+4. Claims: Address/repair case law regarding how to claim, interpret and construct, etc. the claims to an invention.
+Fix Ariad, Festo and all other issues specifically addressing claims drafting/analysis/construction/doctrine of equivalents/means-plus-function, etc. Declare intent of Congress that in the interest of the country considering the risks, difficulties and expense in creating and patenting new technologies that the courts strive to preserve and strengthen issued patents.

 5. Repeal AIA, or fix all defects separate from admin review, expedited processing and patentability (first-to-file, 1 year grace period, 102 prior art definitions, etc).